Latin America is bigger than you might realize.

 Sleep Near Machu Picchu

-If you’re already planning on going to Machu Picchu in the morning, one of the best Peru travel tips on this list is to book accommodation near the tourist spot.
+If you plan to go to Machu Picchu in the morning, one of the best Peru travel tips on this list is to book accommodation near the tourist spot.
 Unbeknown to many, there are a few towns near the ancient citadel, most famously that of Aguas Calientes, that can accommodate tourists visiting the famous site.

-This way, you’ll have better chances going up the mountains in the morning and avoiding hordes and hordes of tourists when you’re up there in the middle of Machu Picchu.
+This way, you’ll have better chances of going up the mountains in the morning and avoiding hordes and tourists when you’re up there in the middle of Machu Picchu.

 Respect Indigenous Communities

-Near Machu Picchu, and practically everywhere else in Peru, you might find that there are certain members of the country’s indigenous communities just hanging around.
+Near Machu Picchu, and practically everywhere else in Peru, you might find certain members of the country’s indigenous communities just hanging around.
 And although it’s become common to take pictures with them, a good Peru travel tip is to show some respect to them.

-Remember that these are still human beings are they’re not props for souvenir pictures.
+Remember that these are still human beings, and they’re not props for souvenir pictures.
 If you want to take a picture with them, ask them first.
 If they say yes, go on right ahead, and if they say no, respect their decision and move along.

 Bring Insect Repellent and Sun Screen

-Since Peru is relatively a tropical country, you’re going to be faced with a lot of sunshine and insects.
-Even in the more urban areas, the sun still shines just as bright and hot and there will still be a few bugs out there that’ll annoy you.
+Since Peru is a relatively tropical country, you will face a lot of sunshine and insects.
+Even in the more urban areas, the sun still shines just as bright and hot, and there will still be a few bugs out there that’ll annoy you.

 In order to avoid them having to ruin your trip, make sure to pack some sunscreen and insect repellant inside your carry-on.
-Where you go, if you feel the sun’s becoming too intense or the bugs keep on biting you, just put them on and you’ll be fine.
+Where you go, if you feel the sun’s becoming too intense or the bugs keep biting you, just put them on, and you’ll be fine.

 Try their Coca Tea

-Some countries have their own unique beverage that are either exclusive to them or that their versions have become the most popular.
+Some countries have their own unique beverage that is either exclusive to them or their versions have become the most popular.
 In Peru, it’s their special Coca tea.
-This herbal and soothing drink is made out of the leaves of the coca plant, which are found in various parts in Central and South America, especially Peru.
+This herbal and soothing drink is made out of the leaves of the coca plant, which is found in various parts of Central and South America, especially Peru.

-When visiting this country, have a sip to see why it’s become a favourite among many locals and tourists alike.
-Just don’t attempt to bring some for home as this is prohibited.
+When visiting this country, sip to see why it’s become a favourite among many locals and tourists alike.
+Just don’t attempt to bring some home, as this is prohibited.

 flickr